Morristown, NJ 07960-6989

 When a student is assigned to a medical room, the College expects that the student will be receiving treatment from a licensed physical/mental health professional for the medical condition for which the medical room was granted.
 Further, it is expected that the student's primary health care provider will consult with appropriate CSE health or counseling professionals.

-In those instances in which a student requests and receives permission for air conditioning, humidifier, or air cleaner in a residence hall room, based upon documented medical/health problems, the student is responsible for purchasing the unit.
+In those instances in which a student requests and receives permission for air conditioning, humidifier, or air cleaner in a residence hall room, based upon documented medical/health problems, the College is responsible for supplying and installing the unit.

 Students who have a medical condition that substantially impacts a life function must self-identify to the Coordinator of Accessibility Services, and provide current and relevant medical documentation.